Friday, September 12, 2025

 Being a SAHM was never in my vocabulary.
 I couldn’t even picture it.
 Indeed, life isn’t always what one likes (Roman Holiday).

 Slowly but surely, I adapted.
+Cooking time now has been cut short, and I could get it done way faster - while still keeping the same precise measurements for every cut, of course!
 I even baked for my kids’ birthdays—something I never imagined myself doing.
 But there I was, rolling dough, decorating cakes and creating moments that made their eyes light up.
 Over time, I found joy in it.
 I even started selling pastries and Mac & Cheese on a small scale—just to test the waters and explore new possibilities.

 I genuinely enjoyed my time as a SAHM.
 Being there for my children, handling their routines, teaching them, doing homework together and cooking meals for them—it was fulfilling in ways I never expected.
 It made me grateful.